This explains indexes, indexing, index controls, and index requirements in SPK.

 spk repo index -r origin --update python/3.10.8 --update zlib/1.2.12

-Those commands will read in the existing index for the repository and update the versions and builds of the named package in the index.
-It is faster than generating an index from scratch.
-It has to be run once per repository to update the given package or packages in each repository’s index.
+These commands will read in the existing index for the repository, and update the versions and builds of the named package in the index.
+This is faster than generating an index from scratch.
+But it has to be run once per repository to update the give packages in that repository’s index.

 See spk repo index -h for more details.